huckgroup/Bayesian-enzymatic-networks_manuscript_2022/SI.md

 The samples obtained from the posterior distribution were further analysed using standard statistical tools in Python, the Numeric Python package and the Scientific Python package (NumPy and Scipy)[@Virtanen2020].
 To ensure the accessibility and reproducibility of these results the datasets and Jupyter notebooks, used for the analysis and creation of figures found in the publication, are made available as additional Supporting Information, and directly on github at [https://github.com/huckgroup/Bayesian-enzymatic-networks_manuscript_2022](https://github.com/huckgroup/Bayesian-enzymatic-networks_manuscript_2022).
-This repository also includes version information for all software dependencies.
+This repository also includes three example notebooks with additional explanation (`example_simulation.ipynb`, `example_simple.ipynb`, and `example_complex.ipynb`) and version information for all software dependencies.

-PDF reproductions of example notebooks with explanation (`example_simple.ipynb` and `example_complex.ipynb`) are also included in the appendix of this supporting information.

 # Extended iterative combination of experiments